Joezanini/ai-jobhunt-kit/README.md

 Agent-driven toolkit for tailored resumes, cover letters, and batch PDF delivery using [Spec Kit](https://github.com/github/spec-kit) workflows.
 Built for developers using AI coding assistants (Cursor, Claude Code, Codex) who want honest, ATS-friendly application materials without a hosted SaaS.

+to get started, install Spec-Kit, run through Spec-kit commands and let your AI coding tool cook.

+with recommended MCP servers set up, I am able to apply for jobs from my ohoen while watching television with my wife.

+Looking forward to how simple this will make your Open Claw agentic setup work.

 ## Table of contents

 - [What this includes](#what-this-includes)